 Right near the eastern tip, in the Bay of Honey, Baracoa is quite isolated from the rest of Cuba.
 And it feels a little different.
 The buildings are shabbier, people are more relaxed, there's very little traffic.
 It just feels different.
-I couldn't put my finger on exactly why, but… Read more of "Baracoa: Cuba's first city"
+I couldn't put my finger on exactly why… Read more of "Baracoa: Cuba's first city"

 When we told people about our plans to visit Bayamo, everyone had an opinion.
-Lester, our host in Havana gave it two thumbs down, Roberto in Santa Clara told us it was a time-warp, people there are old fashioned but it's "muy interesante", and our taxi driver at the bus… Read more of "Bayamo and the Sierra Maestra mountains"
+Lester, our host in Havana gave it two thumbs down, Roberto in Santa Clara told us it was a time-warp, people there are old fashioned but it's "muy interesante", and our taxi driver at the bus station… Read more of "Bayamo and the Sierra Maestra mountains"

 Built in the 18th century by Spanish colonialists as a base for the sugar trade, Trinidad is one of the best preserved colonial cities in the Caribbean.
 It's a UNESCO heritage site so, yes, there are a lot of tourists around but there's real life here too.
-Horses and carts… Read more of "Trinidad: Cuba's picture perfect city"
+Horses and carts are… Read more of "Trinidad: Cuba's picture perfect city"